bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 When the dynamic table is in use, a QPACK decoder may encounter an encoded field section that references a dynamic table entry that it has not yet received, because QUIC does not guarantee order between data on different streams.
 In this case, the stream is considered "blocked" as described in {{Section 2.1.2 of QPACK}}.
-The SETTINGS_QPACK_BLOCKED_STREAMS parameter, set by the recipient, determines the maximum number of streams that are allowed to be "blocked" by pending dynamic table updates.
+The HTTP/3 setting SETTINGS_QPACK_BLOCKED_STREAMS is replicated as a SIP/3 parameter, set by the recipient, determines the maximum number of streams that are allowed to be "blocked" by pending dynamic table updates.
 If a decoder encounters more blocked streams than it promised to support, it MUST treat this as a connection error of type SIP3_HEADER_DECOMPRESSION_FAILED.

 Stream blocking can be avoided by sending Huffman-encoded literals instead of updating the QPACK dynamic table.